AsheshPangma/VSD-TCL/README.md

 ![](images/3_3.3.png)

-The nexe step includes the processing of the constraint.csv file for the output constraints.
+The next step includes the processing of the constraint.csv file for the output constraints.

 # Day-4